DeAndre Hopkins Player Prop Bets for NFL Week 14 | Arizona vs. Los Angeles 12/13/2021

 Season Stats

-- Hopkins has also contributed with 37 catches for 518 yards and eight touchdowns this year.
-He has been targeted 51 times and puts up 43.2 receiving yards per game.
+- Hopkins has caught 37 passes on 51 targets for 518 yards and eight touchdowns, averaging 43.2 yards per game.

-- So far this season, 13.7% of the 371 passes thrown by his team have gone Hopkins' way.

 - With 11 targets in the red zone this season, Hopkins has been on the receiving end of 21.6% of his team's 51 red zone pass attempts.